Today, we will be looking at the candidate experience survey best practices.

 We’ve mentioned the impact of bad word-of-mouth spreading like wildfire is harmful to both company brands and dispels any future potential candidates.

-With social media platforms reaching the eyes and ears of billions of people around the world, companies need to be more concerned with their company image than ever before.
+With social media platforms reaching the eyes and ears of billions of people worldwide, companies need to be more concerned with their company image than ever before.

 2. Positive feedback is shared

-While the internet can be a huge platform to share negative experiences, the same goes for positive experiences too.
+While the internet can be a huge platform to share negative experiences, the same goes for positive experiences.

 Check out the story of Henikens candidate experience here.
 A great example of the positive benefits of a successful candidate experience going viral.